-Solidarity with Quaker-inspired peace activism in post-Yugoslav countries.
-It aims to foster mutual relationships of trust and co-operation with locally-based peacebuilding groups in the post-Yugoslav region and to nurture interest in this issue amongst Friends and others.
+The group shows solidarity with Quaker-inspired peace activism in post-Yugoslav countries.
+It aims to foster mutual relationships of trust and co-operation with locally-based peace-building groups in the post-Yugoslav region and to nurture interest in this issue among Quakers and others.

-QAAD works within Quaker principles to address the widespread use and misuse of all substances, legal, illegal and prescribed – and gambling.
-We offer advice and information to individual Friends and to elders and overseers.
-QAAD fosters links between Friends who share our concern through our biennial Woodbrooke conference and meetings of the group QAADNET.
-QAAD publishes the quarterly magazine QAADRANT, and we are always glad to provide speakers for meetings on request.
-We also work responsively with young Friends to develop sessions for any kind of gathering.
+QAAD works within Quaker principles to address the use and misuse of all substances, legal, illegal and prescribed, and gambling.
+They offer advice and information to individual Quakers and to elders and overseers.
+QAAD fosters links between Quakers who share their concern through a conference at Woodbrooke and meetings of the QAADNET group.
+QAAD publishes the quarterly magazine QAADRANT, and provides speakers for meetings on request.
+They also work responsively with young Quakers to develop sessions for any kind of gathering.
 Externally, QAAD contributes to government reviews and liaises with other faith groups to advance policies that reduce harm.